amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 string connectionString = secrets["customerdb"];
 ```

 You need to specify the name of the secret store component to use and the name of the secret you want to retrieve.
 The metadata is optional and differs per secret store.
 Notice that you always receive a dictionary as result.
-This is because some secret stores support storing multiple key/value pairs in a secret.
-In the example, the secret named `customerdb` is retrieved to get the connection-string.
+This is because some secret stores support storing multiple key/value pairs in a single secret.
+In the example, the secret named `customerdb` is retrieved to get to the connection string.

 The .NET SDK also offers a .NET configuration provider for working with secrets.
 The provider is available in the *Dapr.Extensions.Configuration* NuGet package.
 In the following code snippet, you see an example of registering the secrets configuration provider in the `Program.cs` of an ASP.NET Web API application: